Sikbik/fluxd-rust/fluxd_rust/docs/RPC.md

 - Result: basic wallet summary (balances are computed from the address index; txcount/keypool fields are placeholders).

+Notes:
+- `unconfirmed_balance` is derived from spendable mempool outputs paying to the wallet.

 ### getnewaddress

 - Result: new transparent P2PKH address (persisted to `wallet.dat`).